Search: Advanced search

 Please enter a keyword or ID

 RSPCA Australia recognises the need to control introduced species, such as the fox, to reduce both environmental and agricultural impacts.
 However, we argue that the control methods used should be as humane as possible.
-The RSPCA has conducted a review of the available science on the humaneness of the effect of 1080 and the evidence indicates that 1080 is not a humane poison.
-However, we acknowledge that in many circumstances there is currently no alternative effective control method available.
+The available evidence on the effect of 1080 on affected species indicates that it is not a humane poison.

-While 1080 continues to be used, RSPCA Australia advocates that any baiting programs are carried out in accordance with the codes of practice (COPs) and standard operating procedures (SOPs) produced by the NSW Department of Primary Industries and funded by the Australian Government Department of the Environment and Heritage.
+While 1080 continues to be used, RSPCA Australia advocates that any baiting programs are carried out in accordance with the codes of practice (COPs) and standard operating procedures (SOPs) produced by the NSW Department of Primary Industries and funded by the Australian Government.
 You can read more about best practice management of different species at the links below.